rizitis/zoom.AppImage/README.md

 # NOTE:
-You should NOT run AppImage from everyone (like me), only from official creators.
+You should NOT run AppImage from everyone (like mine), only from official creators.
  This script will download and create an AppImage in a **Slackware64-current** system.
  The reason is that official zoom.us dont provide AppImages for zoom...so far.